 If you’re the mumma of a child with eczema then you know only too well the impact it can have on your little cherub’s life.
-Aside from the rigmarole of applying creams and wet wraps, there are the rude stares and name calling.
+Aside from the rigmarole of eczema treatment – applying creams and wet wraps, there are the rude stares and name calling.

 As many as one in eight Australian kids suffer from eczema.
 That’s the same number of children who experience chronic asthma.

-While the social and emotional impact of asthma is more commonly recognised, experts are urging parents and the community to become ‘eczema aware’.
+Treating baby eczema and managing eczema in children can certainly take its toll.
+However, unlike with asthma – where the social and emotional impact is more commonly recognised, experts are urging parents and the community to become ‘eczema aware’.

 Cheryl Talent, President of the Eczema Association of Australasia (EAA), says, “Other childhood conditions such as asthma are widely understood but as well as the physical scars eczema leaves on kids, there are considerable emotional scars coming from harassment and bullying that we want to stop in its tracks.
 The condition is most prevalent in childhood, but one in twelve adults suffer from eczema as well, so we want people to know there is support out there.”